Dimers and orthogonal polynomials: connections with random matrices: Totally Asymmetric Simple Exclusion Process (TASEP)

 where $\chi_s(\sigma(k),x)=\Id(x<s_k)$. $K_t$ is the extended kernel with entries

 where

 and the functions $\Phi_i^{n}(x)$, $i=0,\ldots,n-1$, form a family of polynomials of degree $\le n$ satisfying

-The path $\Gamma_0$ in the definition of $\Psi_i^{n}$ is any simple loop, anticlockwise oriented, which includes the pole at $w=0$ but \emph{not} the one at $w=1$. \end{thm} We omit to write explicitly the dependence on the set $\{y_i\}$ is hidden in the definition of the $\Phi_i^n$'s and the $\Psi_i^n$'s.
+The path $\Gamma_0$ in the definition of $\Psi_i^{n}$ is any simple loop, anticlockwise oriented, which includes the pole at $w=0$ but \emph{not} the one at $w=1$. \end{thm} Remark that the initial particle positions, $y_1,\ldots,y_N$, are in the definition of the $\Psi_i^n$'s and consequently enters in the $\Phi_i^n$'s through the orthogonality relation (\ref{ortho}).